-- Luminosity: The total uncertainty on the total luminosity for the 2016, 2017, and 2018 data-taking periods is 1.6% [65-67].
+- 9.2 Experimental systematic uncertainties - Luminosity: The total uncertainty on the total luminosity for the 2016, 2017, and 2018 data-taking periods is 1.6% [64-66].
 This uncertainty affects only the rate (not the shape).
-The systematic is correlated across years. - PU correction: The uncertainty for the PU correction (Section 7.1) is obtained by varying the proton-proton cross section used to estimate the data PU histograms by 4.6% (which corresponds to a 1σ variation).
+The systematic is correlated across years; this means that if the luminosity is high or low by a certain amount in one data-taking year, it is assumed to be high or low by the same amount for all data-taking years. - PU correction: The uncertainty for the PU correction (Section 7.1) is obtained by varying the proton-proton cross section used to estimate the data PU histograms by 4.6% (which corresponds to a 1σ variation).
 This systematic is correlated across years. - Trigger efficiency correction: The uncertainty on the trigger efficiency corrections (Section 7.2) is taken to be 2%, which is a conservative estimate that includes the effects of the dependence on the phase space used to perform the measurement and the effects of the correlation between the $p{\rm T}^{\rm miss}$ triggers and the analysis triggers.
 This systematic is uncorrelated across years. - Lepton identification efficiency: As described in Section 7.3 lepton identification efficiencies are computed with the tag and probe approach.
 There are several sources of uncertainty that contribute to this measurement, including the statistical uncertainty, the uncertainty on the signal modeling (which is estimated by comparing the results obtained with LO and NLO DY samples) and the uncertainty on the functions used in the fitting (which is estimated by performing the fits with alternative models).
 The total uncertainty for this correction is the quadrature sum of these sources.
 There is a separate uncertainty for electrons and for muons; the systematics are correlated across years.
-The full details regarding the systematic uncertainties on the lepton SFs are available in Appendix A of [47]. - b-tagging correction: The per-jet b-tagging SFs (Section 7.4) are different for heavy (b,c) and light jets, so a separate systematic uncertainty is included for each.
+The full details regarding the systematic uncertainties on the lepton SFs are available in Appendix A of [46]. - b-tagging correction: The per-jet b-tagging SFs (Section 7.4) are different for heavy (b,c) and light jets, so a separate systematic uncertainty is included for each.
 For both heavy and light uncertainties, a component that is correlated and uncorrelated (across years) is considered, bringing the total number of b-tagging uncertainties to 10. - Prefire correction: The uncertainty on the L1 prefire correction (Section 7.5) takes into account the uncertainties on the prefire probabilities (20%) and the statistical uncertainty of the given bin.
 The uncertainty is correlated across years. - Jet energy corrections: There are numerous uncertainties associated with the corrections to the jet energy scale described in Section 7.6.
-These uncertainties can be grouped into categories defined by the CMS JERC group [68].
+These uncertainties can be grouped into categories defined by the CMS JERC group [67].
 Of these groupings of uncertainty sources, we include the Absolute uncertainty (a combination of sources from the PU offset correction and simulated response correction), the BBEC1 uncertainty (a combination of sources from the PU offset correction, relative p_T differences, relative resolution differences, and statistical uncertainty), the RelativeBal uncertainty (which accounts for differences in different methods of the p_T balance calculations), the RelativeSample uncertainty (which accounts for differences in the residual data to simulation differences obtained with dijet and Z+jet approaches), and the FlavorQCD uncertainty (which accounts for differences in responses to different jet flavors).
 We treat these sources of uncertainty as correlated across all data-taking periods.
 In total, we thus include five nuisance parameters for the jet energy scale corrections.

-The JER uncertainty is obtained by shifting the scale and resolution applied and is uncorrelated across data-taking periods, for a total of four nuisance parameters [60].
+The jet energy resolution (JER) uncertainty is obtained by shifting the scale and resolution applied and is uncorrelated across data-taking periods, for a total of four nuisance parameters [59].